 The 1999 draft never produced a top-75 all-time player at the top, yet it re-engineered roster construction:

-- Versatility over positions – Marion, Odom, Kirilenko foreshadowed position-less basketball.
+- Versatility over positions – Marion, Odom, Kirilenko foreshadowed position-less basketball, challenging the traditional valuation of best NBA centers of all time and other rigid roles.

 - Sixth-Man as weapon – Terry & Ginóbili turned bench scoring into championship strategy.